Types Of Mortgage Lenders For Best Rates and Loan Options

 In this blog, we will discuss and cover the types of mortgage lenders homebuyers can consult with to get pre-approved for a home mortgage.
 There are different types of mortgage lenders.
-Most people are not familiar with the mortgage process and only need to consult mortgage lenders no more than half a dozen times in their lifetime unless they are professional real estate investors.
+Most people are not familiar with the mortgage process.
+Most folks only need to consult lenders no more than half a dozen times in their lifetime.
+This holds true unless they are professional real estate investors.
 Not all lenders have the same mortgage guidelines.

 Government Loans are owner occupant home loans guaranteed by the federal government such as the following: